 World Tour Teams Using Tacx NEO 2T

-The latest version is more accurate (±1% vs. ±2.5%), quieter, and has more reliable connectivity.
+The NEO 2T is Tacx’s top direct-drive trainer, featuring improved internals for a quieter, more accurate (±1% vs. ±2.5%), and more reliable performance.

 I included its two alternatives in this selection.
 Both are more affordable but offer similarly good specs: